What is Suboxone?

 Why do I have to wait to get started?

 This waiting period can take up to 24 hours for most short-acting opiates and opioids.
 If you are taking a long-acting opioid, the waiting time can be a bit longer.
-For example, if you are trying to quit Methadone, you will have to wait for at least 36 hours.
+And, if you are trying to quit Methadone, you will have to wait for at least 36 hours.
 During this waiting time, you will start to feel opioid withdrawal symptoms.

 Why do I have to wait?

 Even though you are not taking opioids anymore, they stay in your system for a while.
 You may not feel the effects anymore, but it takes time for your body to eliminate them.

 Here is an excellent reference to help you to assess your level of readiness.
 Click or tap here to read the document.
 This reference is provided by The National Alliance of Advocates for Buprenorphine Treatment.

 The second page has a flowsheet where you can track your progress based on your withdrawal symptoms after quitting opioids.
 This document is based on the Clinical Opiate Withdrawal Scale.

 How do I get through the waiting period?

-I realize that you may be struggling to not use more opioids.
+I realize that you may be struggling not to use more opioids.
 Addiction is a difficult thing to overcome.
 You are going to have to make an effort to wait out the hours it will take until you are ready for Suboxone.